As an amazon associate, we earn from qualifying purchases.

 Although it’s everyone’s least favorite prevention method, if your saddle sores are mild (i.e. do not break the skin) you may find that with time your skin develops a tolerance for the friction.

 Trying out technically designed riding gear is often the only step needed to eliminate chafing while riding.
 With some exceptions, remember that you usually get what you pay for when it comes to riding gear, so if you test out this option it’s worth splurging on a pair of riding pants designed by a well-known equestrian brand.
+Read more in our article on what to wear horseback riding.

 One way to eliminate friction is actually by increasing it: Full seat breeches are a style of riding pants that include panel of suede that covers the crotch, buttocks, inner thighs, and inner knees.
 Though they may be strange feeling at first, this type of riding pants grip the saddle and eliminate a lot of the minor movement that contribute to saddle sores.